raz-language/raz/CONTRIBUTING.md

 ## Design rules

-1. **Forge is the default production backend; LLVM is a supported production option.** Both are driven from the same verified MIR, and neither is a fallback for the other.
-Do not add a C emitter or any further alternate production code generator.
+1. **Forge remains the sole production backend.** Do not add a C emitter, LLVM fallback, or alternate production code generator.
 2. **Language behavior belongs in Raz.** Do not move compiler semantics or standard-library functionality into native shims simply because the Raz implementation is harder.
 3. **Keep the host compiler compatibility-stable and native boundaries narrow.** C++ is appropriate for the host compiler and permanent runtime/OS/ABI boundaries that cannot reasonably live in Raz.
 New language semantics belong under `compiler/src/`.
 4. **Preserve determinism.** Source discovery, dependency ordering, generated identifiers, and compiler output must remain reproducible.